 When a vehicle is exposed to these types of impact events, the frequency of the impact is not necessarily at fault for the damage.
 Rather, it is the higher frequency content generated from the exposure.
 This high-frequency energy is much more likely to excite resonances in the vehicle components and cause additional damage.

 For instance, if a vehicle’s component had a natural resonance of 34Hz, the damage difference would be approximately 10Hz.
 The average driver crosses this section of the highway 4 times per week.
 On the old road conditions with the 10x damage multiple and at 34Hz, the vehicle would experience nearly 4,000 miles of damage in 400 miles of driving.

-The data clearly shows that there was significantly more damage being applied to the vehicle due to the degraded condition of the highway section.
-There is no point between 10 and 2000 Hz, the typical frequency range used for automotive testing, where the old road is less damaging or even equally damaging as the new road.
-This would mostly affect the suspension components and bushings inside of the vehicle as they are most prone to low frequency damage.
+The data show that there was significantly more damage applied to the vehicle due to the degraded condition of the highway section.
+There is no point between 10Hz and 2,000Hz (the typical frequency range for automotive testing) where the old road is less or equally damaging than the new one.
+This would mostly affect the suspension components and bushings inside of the vehicle, as they are most prone to low-frequency damage.

 State, county, and city officials could use this comparison as an example of how to determine which roads need to be replaced or repaired.
 It could also be used as a reference tool to determine the rate of degradation a road experiences year after year.
 As more data are collected, it could be utilized to more efficiently predict when road sections will need to be repaired or replaced.
 This would allow for more efficient budgeting and work from local to national levels.